 So, back to Vientiane.
 As you might expect, salmon is not so plentiful in a landlocked country thousands of miles away from the nearest run.
 I got this small fillet as a special treat for Lori at the Thai high-end grocery store (Rimping).
 Flash frozen farmed from Norway.
 Not quite the same, but still delicious.

-One of my hopes for AwayGoWe in the future is that it will become a repository for talking more about the nuts and bolts of our daily lives here in Laos, in order to give a better picture of what it’s like, not only to live in Vientiane as American expats with a kid, but living in a developing country.
+One of my hopes for this site in the future is that it will become a repository for talking more about the nuts and bolts of our daily lives here in Laos, in order to give a better picture of what it’s like, not only to live in Vientiane as American expats with a kid, but living in a developing country.
 There are many things that we do without thinking and take for granted.
 One of them is doing the laundry.
 This is our machine:

 We’re lucky to have a fully-automatic washing machine, as many rental properties here in Vientiane are equipped with a spinner, which gets the job done, but with quite a bit more effort.
 If you aren’t familiar with spinners, you can read about the one we had in Belize (about half-way down the post).